LF-Engineering/darst/README.md

 # dev-analytics-api deployment

-- Make sure that you have `dev-analytics-api` image built (see `dev-analytics-api image` section).
-Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-api`.
+- Make sure that you have `dev-analytics-api-env` image built (see `dev-analytics-api image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-api-env`.
 - Run `[ES_EXTERNAL=1] [KIBANA_INTERNAL=1] [NO_DNS=1] DOCKER_USER=... ./dev-analytics-api/setup.sh test` to deploy.
 You can delete via `./dev-analytics-api/delete.sh test`.
 Currently image is already built for `DOCKER_USER=lukaszgryglicki`.
 - Note that during the deployment `.circleci/deployments/test/secrets.ejson` file is regenerated with new key values.
 You may want to go to `dev-analytics-api` repo and commit that changes (secrets.ejson is encrypted and can be committed into the repo).
 - You can query given project config via `[NO_DNS=1] ./dev-analytics-api/project_config.sh test project-name [config-option]`, replace `project-name` with for example `linux-kernel`.
 To see all projects use `./grimoire/projects.sh test` - use `Slug` column.